slbls/snapfish-shark/README.md

 -   Because Snapfish album names can contain characters that are invalid in file paths, folders created for each album are named using a normalized version of the album name.

--   The authentication token may expire while snapchat-shark is running.
-If the program fails with "error connecting to Snapfish", obtain a new token using the same process as before.